Michedev/michedev.github.io/content/posts/ddpm_noising_extensive_writing.md

 ---
 ### Diffusion process

-Let $X_0$ the input image, the objective of the diffusion process is to inject noise until we reach approximately a standard normal distribution.
-In this way a neural network can learn how to reverse the process but in this post we'll focus onto the math behind the noising step.
-To begin, let's define the single noising step of the diffusion process as follows:
+Let $X_0$ the input image, the goal of the diffusion process is to gradually add noise to the image until its pixel values approximate a standard normal distribution.
+This enables a neural network to be trained to reverse the diffusion process and reconstruct the original image from the noised image.
+In this post, we will focus on the mathematical details behind the noise injection step of the diffusion process.
+The single step of injecting noise can be defined as follows:

 $$X_t \sim N( \sqrt{1 - \beta_t} X_{t-1}, \beta_t \mathbf{I}) $$